eagronin/weather-clustering-spark-prepare/README.md

 assembled = assembler.transform(workingDF)
 ```

-Finally, since the features are on different scales (e.g., air temperature ranges from 31.6 to 99.5, while air pressure ranges from 905.0 to 929.5), they need to be scaled.
-We will scale them using `StandardScaler()` so that each feature has the mean of 0 and the standard deviation of 1:
+Finally, since the features have different scales (e.g., air temperature ranges from 31.6 to 99.5, while air pressure ranges from 905.0 to 929.5), they need to be scaled.
+We scale them using `StandardScaler()` so that each feature has the mean of 0 and the standard deviation of 1:

 ```
 scaler = StandardScaler(inputCol = 'features_unscaled', outputCol = 'features', withStd = True, withMean = True)